 The Grid Website

 Ed Hawkins and several other volunteers oversee the not-for-profit website where The Grid and other local peak and trail awards are recognized by the local community.
 They print up certificates of recognition and distribute backpack patches to recognize people who achieve a major milestone.
-It’s a really generous thing to do for people and it really draws the local hiking community together.
+It’s a generous thing to do for people and it draws the local hiking community together.